 Masks of Nyarlathotep.
 This is it: the grand world-spanning campaign for Call of Cthulhu which has been widely acclaimed as the best RPG campaign of all time.
 It’s now available in a huge new edition with two books and a package of handouts, all bound in a slipcase.
 Changes include updating the material to be a little more culturally literate and diverse as well as options to play with either the normal or Pulp versions of the rules.
 This should absolutely not be the first book you go out and try to play, but if you’re a serious CoC Keeper, you’re going to want to get it.

 Horror on the Orient Express.
 This one is one of the two “great” campaigns of CoC and the only one available for 7th Edition.
 Horror was one of the kickstarters that almost drove Chaosium out of business and resulted in a large and very expensive (yet unprofitable) boxed set, with black and white booklets, and a bunch of handouts.
 The original boxed set is now out of print, but the PDF is still available and they are releasing a Print On Demand version through DriveThruRPG of the various booklets from the boxed set, printed into two volumes.
-While it’s not formally on the schedule, Chaosium recently let slip that it will be re-released as a two volume color hardcover in a few years and given the price of the PDF and POD, honestly I’d wait unless you really really want to run this campaign.
+It’s an interesting campaign, but as a work of “old Chaosium” it will require a bit more keeper work and the standards are just not up to the current level of professional production.

 The Two Headed Serpent.
 This is a pulp campaign done up in full 7th edition splendor.
 It really is a pulp campaign, so you can run it as a more mainstream investigation, but not sure why you would.
 If you’re at all interested in pulp, I’d get it.
 It’s also probably the best example of a grand global campaign with full “new Chaosium” production standards.